Reading: Advanced Textual Analysis

 Speed: Maximum speed.

-Your Turn!
-Choose the Optimal Strategy.
+Quiz: Choose the Optimal Strategy

 1. You are at a restaurant with friends and the waiter hands you a large menu with many items.